kolide/launcher/docs/architecture/2023-10-17_autoupdate_v3.md

 Third, we would like the location of updates to be configurable.

+Fourth, we want to remove our reliance on Notary and use the [go-tuf](https://github.com/theupdateframework/go-tuf) implementation of TUF instead.

 See [Begin work on Autoupdate: The Next Generation](https://github.com/kolide/launcher/issues/954) for more details.